 Sweet potatoes are nutritional powerhouses, but they enjoy less popularity in America than in most parts of the world.
 Here, the white spud is king.
 Apart from the color, the two do bear a strong resemblance, but some differences emerge when you dig a bit deeper.

-I suppose you could call it winter sowing of a different kind.
-Sprouting seeds to eat is easy, interesting, and extremely nutritious.
+Sprouting seeds for eating is easy, interesting, and extremely nutritious.

 It always makes me a little melancholy when I realize that the Ruby-throated Hummingbirds have left here on their annual fall migration to southern Mexico, Central America, and even as far away as South America.